HuotChu/square/README.md

 # Square[JS]

-## SquareJS is on Kickstarter, please back this project!
+SquareJS is on Kickstarter, please back this project! http://kck.st/1N0FMkS
-http://kck.st/1N0FMkS
 ==================================
-## The first SquareJS Demo / Tutorial is now online @ http://squaredb.com/examples/demo1/

 ## Modern Application Development using:
 * square.js - Provides requisite low-level functionality and shims for the rest of the framework.
 * box.js - It's a view in a box, just pass it a 'box config' and you get back a view with all your eventing hooked up.
 Sweet!
 * eventHub.js - Provides native JavaScript Events to data models for data-binding without loops or synthetic events.
 * notify.js - Experimental router and pub/sub module still under heavy development.
 * request.js - Promise wrapped AJAX requests for when you need to get stuff.
-* squobs.js - Currently broken object collection model.
-I'll fix it soon, though.
+* lobro.js - Persist data to localStorage.
 * temple.js - Lightweight templating engine that lets you write valid html templates and automate event management.

 ## SquareJS contains SquareDB ./lib/squaredb/